unlock-protocol/docs/docs/tutorials/misc/using-subgraphs.md

   }
 }`;

-// We set the variable's value to the the user's address const variables = { owner: userAddress };
+// We set the variable's value to the user's address const variables = { owner: userAddress };

 // We send a POST request to the subgraph endpoint of our choice (change if using a different network!)